Adoption in South Korea: Unwed mothers and childcare

 Unwed parents have contributed greatly to the large number of children put up for adoption each year.
 From adoption statistics in 2012, unwed mothers birthed about 92.8 percent of the children adopted.
 The high number of adopted children with unwed birthmothers can be explained through a variety of reasons.
 To start, the stigma in South Korea discourages unwed mothers to raise their children.
 This was part of the issue with the Special Adoption Act because, since adoptions were required to be on government records, some mothers did not want to have adoption be part of their written history.
 In addition, government support for single mothers was not provided until 2003.
 Even after government support began, the funds allotted were only 50,000 won, or $44, per month.
 In 2009, this monthly allowance increased to 100,000 won, or $89, per month.
 To continue, the lack of sufficient childcare has contributed to this cycle of unwed mothers giving up their children for adoption.
 Without sufficient childcare, it hinders the mother's chance to access full-time employment, therefore placing a barrier between the mother and adequate welfare opportunities that are only offered to full-time, formal employees.
 Following the concern in 1990 of there only being enough childcare centers to provide for less than 9 percent of children in need of it, some reform took place.
-Between 1995 and 1997, South Korea invested money into building new facilities, but the increased need for these facilities caused this effort to not be sufficient.
+Between 1995 and 1997, South Korea invested money into building new facilities, but the increased need for these facilities caused this effort to be insufficient.
 At the start of 2012, the government stated that they would begin to offer childcare to all that need it, specifically children under two years old, no matter the income of the parents.
 By the end of the year, however, this program was not able to stay in place because of the high costs to keep it intact.